canonical/ubuntu-packaging-guide/packaging-new-software.rst

   - `Debian Developer's Reference, 5.1.
 New packages`_ - The entire
     document is invaluable for both Ubuntu and Debian packagers.
-This section documents processes for sumbitting new packages.
+This section documents processes for submitting new packages.

 In some cases, it might make sense to go directly into Ubuntu first.
 For instance, Debian might be in a freeze making it unlikely that you're